BEC & Phishing Attacks on Merchants

 2. CEO/Executive Impersonation

-- Sends urgent request to finance: "Wire $47,000 to this account for confidential acquisition"
+- Finance gets an urgent note: "Wire $47,000 to this account for confidential acquisition"

 Common scenarios: